 It’s been ages since I last did a beauty post so today I’m sharing some new products that I’ve been trying out recently.
 I think it’s good to have a refresh every so often to avoid sinking into a rut, and I was getting to that point.
 While I have my tried and tested favourites that I buy on repeat, I do like to test new products…you could call it blogger’s FOMO 😉

 I was very kindly sent this Carbon Coco teeth whitening kit to review a couple of months ago.
 I’ve got to admit that I haven’t been very disciplined in using it regularly, mainly because I’ve been falling into bed exhausted at night lately.
-This is a two stage teeth whitening treatment; first you brush with the powder for three minutes, then rinse and brush with the activated charcoal toothpaste for a further three minutes.
+This is a two stage teeth whitening treatment; first you brush with the powder for three minutes.
+Afterwards you rinse and brush with the activated charcoal toothpaste for a further three minutes.

 In terms of results, after using it my teeth look brighter and feel really clean.
 Long term, I don’t feel it’s made a dramatic improvement to the appearance of my teeth.
 If I’d used it every day for a few weeks I may well have had better results.
 I just found brushing for a total of six minutes a bit too time comsuming, and quite a chore.
 (It helps if you can do something else at the same time.)
 On the plus side, Carbon Coco is a simple process using natural ingredients.
 The powder consists of 100% organic coconut shell activated charcoal with a hint of bentonite powder and lemon myrtle.
 If you’ve got more patience than me (and that’s not difficult) then I’m sure you’d love this teeth-whitening kit.